redpanda-data/connect/resources/docs/inputs/list.md

 optional and works with or without a queue.
 If a durable name is not provided then subjects are consumed from the most recently published message.

-The cluster url can contain username/password semantics. e.g. nats://derek:pass@localhost:4222
+The url can contain username/password semantics. e.g. nats://derek:pass@localhost:4222

 Comma separated arrays are also supported, e.g. urlA, urlB.